|Version||Summary of content|

 The icons displayed in the violation lists in the Application Investigation, Risk Investigation and Transaction Investigation views to depict violations that have been added to the Action Plan or Exclusion list are now clickable.
 Clicking the icons will take you direct to the Action Plan/Exclusion List and highlight the violation.

-Icons that are now clickable:
+Following icons are now clickable:

 Highlighted violation on clicking an icon: